msaunby/building-docker-containers-in-github/flaskserver/static/slides.md

 ## The Dockerfile

 The Dockerfile describes how to build the container and, optionally, the command to run.
+Docker is programming language agnostic, so we need to specify the language tools we need, Python and Pip, and the libraries.
+This is typically done be choosing an appropriate base image.

 ```yaml
 # Base Image